 Being that this week is Thanksgiving, I thought I would get my act together and actually put together some Thanksgiving treats!!
-And I totally wish I came up with this idea, because I think they are the cutest things.
+And I totally wish I came up with this idea, because I think these Thanksgiving cupcakes are the cutest things.
 But alas, I didn’t come up with it.
 I actually saw some cupcakes decorated like this when I went on a “back of the store” tour for a local grocery store (post on that to come!!)
 When I saw them, I immediately thought – I’m totally stealing that idea!!
-Then I got home and as I was blog hopping, I saw similar cupcakes at My Best Bites and Hoosier Homemade.
+Then I got home and as I was blog hopping, I saw similar cupcakes at Our Best Bites and Hoosier Homemade.
 But just because they’ve been done before doesn’t mean that they can’t be done again!!
 And Abbi’s favorite part?

 Eating the sprinkles!